Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

 (see also Eqs.\,\ref{Eq:snap} and \ref{Eq:crackle}), leading to the correction

 The new time step is (Aarseth 1985)

 (where $\eta$ is an accuracy parameter), rounded down to a power of 2.
-We note in passing that {\PhFour} departs from {\kira} in the use of a novel and more efficient block scheduling algorithm, which reorders the block step ($t_{next}$) list and hence determines the next time step in ${\cal O}(1)$ steps per $i$ particle.
+We note in passing that {\PhFour} departs from {\kira} in the use of a novel and more efficient block-scheduling algorithm, which reorders the block step ($t_{next}$) list and hence determines the next time step in ${\cal O}(1)$ steps per $i$ particle.

-The specialization of {\PhFour} make it perform well --- the removal of most complicating physics --- also in principle limits its range of applicability.
+The specialization of {\PhFour} that causes it to perform well, that is, the removal of most of the complicating physics, in principle also limits its range of applicability.
 The code can be coupled to other physics solvers or other gravity modules on different scales through the AMUSE framework, see section\,\ref{sec:AMUSE}.

-We implemented the EIH equations of motion in regularized and non-regularized forms, in standard C++11 \citep{ISO:1998:IIP}.
+We implemented the EIH equations of motion in regularized and nonregularized forms in standard C++11 \citep{ISO:1998:IIP}.
 Our implementation includes the correction terms for EIH equations of motion, and we include the calculation for the energy and linear momentum for validation.

-The code parallelized using threads, but not with MPI, and it is not GPU enabled.
-We implemented the post-Newtonian cross-terms using two particle sets: one set of $N$ particles that are affected by general relativity, and one set of $n$ particles is purely Newtonian.
-In principle all particles can be considered relativistic, or all can be Newtonian.
+The code is parallelized using threads, but not with MPI, and it is not GPU-enabled.
+We implemented the post-Newtonian cross terms using two particle sets: one set of $N$ particles that are affected by general relativity, and one set of $n$ particles that is purely Newtonian.
+In principle, all particles can be considered relativistic, or all can be Newtonian.
 In the first case, the code performance scales with $N^3$, otherwise with the usual $N^2$.
 In general, the code scales $\propto N^3 + nN^2 + n^2$.
-In the case of a galactic nucleus $N=1$ represents the supermassive black hole and the rest of the particles $n$ for the other stars.
+In the case of a galactic nucleus, $N=1$ represents the supermassive black hole and the rest of the particles $n$ for the other stars.

-We implemented \begin{itemize} \item \emph{1PN EIH}, for the full EIH equations of motion, resulting in an $\BigO{N^3}$ time complexity. \item \emph{1PN Pairwise}, which neglects the acceleration dependence of the velocity in the EIH equations of motion, resulting in a $\BigO{N^2}$ algorithm. \item \emph{1PN GC Crossterms}, for integration of supermassive black holes in galactic nuclei in which one massive object includes the cross terms with the low-mass objects, but the low-mass objects are not relativistic. \end{itemize}
+We implemented \begin{itemize} \item \emph{1PN EIH} for the full EIH equations of motion, resulting in an $\BigO{N^3}$ time complexity. \item \emph{1PN Pairwise}, which neglects the acceleration dependence of the velocity in the EIH equations of motion, resulting in a $\BigO{N^2}$ algorithm. \item \emph{1PN GC Crossterms} for the integration of supermassive black holes in galactic nuclei in which one massive object includes the cross terms with the low-mass objects, but the low-mass objects are not relativistic. \end{itemize}